 Quality check

-- Agenda includes at least one topic neither side raised last week.
+- The agenda includes at least one topic neither side raised last week.
 New ground beats rehashing.

 - One specific decision is named before the meeting starts.
 Decision-less 1-on-1s become venting sessions.

-- Follow-up note has explicit owners on every action item.
+- The follow-up note has explicit owners on every action item.
 “We will look into X” is not an action item.

 - Career and growth gets 5 minutes every meeting.
 Skipping it for 6 straight weeks tells the report their career does not matter to you.

-- Privacy: no client name, salary detail, or personal health info gets pasted into a consumer chat without no-training settings.
+- Privacy: no client name, comp detail, or personal health info gets pasted into a consumer chat without the no-training setting on or a temporary/incognito session.

 How to reuse this workflow